 Community members begin an exploratory phase to build relationships and assess community interest in a Black-led collective giving fund, with the support of The Winston-Salem Foundation.
 A grant from The ECHO Fund and Mary Reynolds Babcock Foundation supported this initial work.

-BPI’s advisory committee organizes public speaking engagements and information seminars to build momentum around Black giving through The Winston-Salem Foundation.
+BPI’s first advisory committee is formed and begins organizing public speaking engagements and information seminars to build momentum around Black giving through The Winston-Salem Foundation.
 This work was supported by a grant from the W.K.
 Kellogg Foundation.

 Launch of the Black Philanthropy Fund to support issues that impact the Black community.
 Our first grantmaking round focuses on strengthening financial literacy, education, and parenting.

 Our first fundraising event kicks off In the fall.
 This annual celebration held in October brings together BPI’s supporters, community members, and local leaders to hear directly from our grantees, learn more about issues impacting the Black community, and raise funds to support our grantmaking.

 The Black Philanthropy Initiative Endowment is established with an initial $25,000, providing perpetual support for our grantmaking and programmatic work in the community.
 By the end of 2020, our endowment had grown to almost $254,000.